NREL/HybridBOSSE/README.rst

         :alt: Documentation Status

-Tool for estimating BOS costs for hybrid power plants that share infrastructure
+Hybrids Balance-of-System System Engineering (HybridBOSSE) is tool for estimating BOS costs for hybrid power plants that share infrastructure.
+The development of this tool was funded by the Department of Energy, and developed by researchers at the National Renewable Energy Laboratory (NREL).

 * Free software: MIT license